aR3V3NGE/BlockAndRoll/README.md

 # BlockAndRoll
-A Tetris clone coded from scratch by myself, @DrewB-5, and Grantham Jennings for the UTK CS202 Capstone project - Dr. Emrich's section.
+A Tetris clone coded from scratch by myself, @DrewB-5, and @MrTheSpoop for the UTK CS202 Capstone project - Dr. Emrich's section.